 “The failure to reach that goal will harm the state’s ability to retain, attract and grow business, and will have long-term effects on the state’s economy and quality of life,” writes Dr. Gittell.

 In 2007, about 50% of New Hampshire adults had a college degree or certificate.
 In 2015, a coalition, including the NH Charitable Foundation, NH Tomorrow, the Business and Industry Association, CCSNH, and education and business leaders, worked together to create a plan that would help the state reach a goal of 65% of New Hampshire adults having a degree or certificate by 2025.

 Since then, the percentage has grown: in 2016, 53.6% of adults had a degree or certificate, and by 2017, 54.2% had one.

-“The Drive to 65 Act solidifies the state’s and lawmakers’ commitment to our future workforce and health of our economy by better aligning K-12 education with the goal of graduating college- and career-ready students,” said Jessica Rodriguez, the Director of the NH Alliance for College and Career Readiness at Reaching Higher NH.
+“The Drive to 65 Act solidifies the state’s and lawmakers’ commitment to our future workforce and health of our economy by better aligning K-12 education with the goal of graduating college- and career-ready students,” said Jessica Rodriguez, the former Director of the NH Alliance for College and Career Readiness at Reaching Higher NH.